Volkswagen Tiguan Allspace (2018-2024) Review

 The entry-level version will be fine for most.
 It’s not fast by any stretch of the imagination, but there’s enough muscle to haul the Allspace’s bulky body around with a reasonable amount of purpose.

 The 220PS unit, meanwhile, isn’t worth the upgrade.
-It’s a bit quicker against the stopwatch, but it doesn’t actually feel all that much perkier in everyday life, certainly not by as much as the increased power output would suggest.
+It’s a bit quicker against the stopwatch, but it doesn’t feel much perkier in everyday life, certainly not by as much as the increased power output would suggest.
 The twin-clutch automatic gearbox, meanwhile, swaps cogs smoothly enough most of the time, but the changes can occasionally feel a little slow.

 There are three petrol options too.
 We haven’t tried either of the 2.0-litre choices, with 190PS or 220PS, but their thirst means that these won’t be popular choices anyway.
 We have tried the entry-level one, a 1.5-litre turbo with 150PS.